List of songs recorded by Habib Wahid: Studio albums

-Solo albums

 Moina Go (2004)

 Habib Wahid served as the composer and producer of the album while Julie, Ferdous Wahid, Nirjhor, Milon Mahmud & Konika featured as singers.
 This was Wahid's debut solo album, as well his debut as a vocalist, singing the songs "Din Gelo" and "Esho Brishti Namai (Raat Nirghum)".

 Shono (2006)

 Habib Wahid served as the composer and producer of the album.
 Wahid also served as main vocalist, singing every song except "Calenderer Pata", which was sung by his father Ferdous Wahid.

 Bolchhi Tomake (2008)

 All lyrics written by Susmita Biswas Sathi.

 Ahoban!
 (2011)

 Habib Wahid composed the songs of the album, and produced the album alongside Sajid Sarker.
 The album included Nancy and Kona as featured artists, as well as Ferdous Wahid, who sang the song "O Mishti Meye".

 Shadhin (2012)

 Habib Wahid serves as the composer, producer, and sole vocalist of this album.

 Collaborative albums

 Krishno (with Kaya) (2003)

 Habib Wahid served as the composer and producer of the album while Kaya sung the songs.
 This was Habib Wahid's debut album.